-(e) Maximum Shed Height.
+(f) Maximum Shed Height.

 The maximum height of any shed shall be fifteen (15) feet.
 It is the intent of this subsection that sheds shall be subordinate in size and height to both the principal permitted structure and use of a property.
+It shall be unlawful and a violation of the Municipal Code for any person to alter or enlarge or to authorize the alteration or enlargement of a Small Shed or a Large Shed in a manner that would cause the shed to exceed the maximum total authorized height for the shed.

-(f) Design Standards.
+(g) Design Standards.